 Winning compensation for your damages requires having the evidence to prove distracted driving caused the accident and your subsequent injuries.
 Because much of this evidence is in the hands of the trucker and trucking company, acting quickly and enlisting the help of a Duluth Georgia truck accident attorney is paramount.

-Brauns Law works with Georgia truck accident victims to ensure they receive the compensation they deserve for their accident injuries.
-If you suffered injuries in a truck accident, contact us today at 404-418-8244 to learn more about your legal options.
+Brauns Law, PC works with Georgia truck accident victims to ensure they receive the compensation they deserve for their accident injuries.
+If you suffered injuries in a truck accident, contact us today at 404-348-0889 to learn more about your legal options.